arwidcool/INA219/README.md

 ## Repository Contents

-- **Schematics:** Detailed schematic diagrams in PDF and EasyEDA format.
+- **Schematics:** Detailed schematic diagrams in PDF and JPEG format.
 - **Gerber Files:** Ready-to-manufacture Gerber files for PCB fabrication.
 - **3D Files:** 3D models of the PCB for visual inspection and mechanical integration both STEP and OBJ.
 - **EasyEDA Project:** Direct link to the EasyEDA project for further modifications and enhancements.
+- **LCSC BOM Files:** All the component numbers and LCSC part numbers for ordering.

 ## Getting Started